 In addition to receiving the fantastic resources and training, you have the option of participating for professional development or choosing to receive one hour of graduate credit with a partial to full scholarship.
 University credit options will be listed at a later date.

 Partial to full scholarships will be provided to teachers who select to receive graduate credit.
 To receive this tuition assistance teachers must be CERTIFIED KANSAS TEACHERS currently under contract with a Kansas public or private school and strongly teaching personal finance in middle or high school.
+Everyone accepted will receive at least $125 scholarship.
 More details to come!

 Almost sixty teachers from Kansas schools were together at Wichita State University on June 14-15, 2016 to focus on financial literacy in the classroom.